eclipse-archived/codewind-installer/.github/ISSUE_TEMPLATE/where-to-report-issues.md

 🚨 Please don't submit new issues here. 🚨

-All issues for the Codewind plugin for VSCode are managed at [https://github.com/eclipse/codewind/issues](https://github.com/eclipse/codewind/issues)
+All issues for the Codewind Installer are managed at [https://github.com/eclipse/codewind/issues](https://github.com/eclipse/codewind/issues)